arcticoder/lorentz-violation-pipeline/README.md

 ## Integration and Data Sources

 - The code includes analysis recipes for publicly-available datasets (e.g., Pierre Auger public releases) and example placeholders.
-When using real observatory data, follow the source licensing and citation requirements and document the exact dataset versions used.
+When using real observatory data, follow the source licensing and citation requirements and document the approximate dataset versions used.

 ## License